xdgrulez/human-source-license/README.md

 ## Why

-Open source has always been built on a simple social contract: developers share their work freely, and the community gives back through contributions, attribution, and goodwill.
+Open source was built on a simple social contract: developers share their work freely, and the community gives back through contributions and goodwill.

-AI companies have broken this contract.
-They train on decades of human-written code and documentation — without permission, without compensation, without credit — and turn it into commercial products worth billions.
+AI companies and hyper-scalers have broken this contract.
+They extract decades of human-written code to build billion-dollar models and managed services — without permission, compensation, or credit.

-At the same time, managed cloud providers have built empires on open source infrastructure, contributing little while capturing most of the value.

-HSL is a direct response to both.
+HSL is a direct response to this extraction.

 ## What

-HSL is a simple, one-page license that:

-- **Allows** free use for individuals, startups, and companies building their own products
-- **Requires** a commercial license from anyone offering your software as a managed service
-- **Requires** a commercial license from anyone using your code, documentation, or outputs to train AI models
+HSL is a concise license that keeps software free for the community while capturing value from those who profit most:

+- **Free for the 99%:** Free for individuals, researchers, and any organization's internal operations.
+- **Large-Scale Commercial Use:** Companies with >$100M revenue (inflation-adjusted) require a license for external software or services.
+- **AI Model Protection:** Any use for training, running, or supporting AI models for third parties requires a commercial license, regardless of revenue.
+- **Professional Services Friendly:** Using the software as a tool for consulting and custom development remains free.
-- **Prohibits** contributions from AI agents — human hands only
+- **Human Hands Only:** Contributions from AI agents are rejected.
+HSL is for human-to-human collaboration.

-Everything else is permitted.
-No strings attached.

 ## Who

-HSL was developed by Dr. Ralph M. Debusmann in 2026 as the license for upcoming versions of [Kafi](https://github.com/xdgrulez/kafi).
+HSL was developed by Dr. Ralph M. Debusmann in 2026 for [Kafi](https://github.com/xdgrulez/kafi) and other projects that believe human creativity deserves protection.

-It is designed to be adopted by any project that believes human creativity deserves protection — from cloud commoditization and from AI extraction.

 ## Use it

 Copy `LICENSE` into your repo.
-Replace `[Project Name]` and `[Copyright Holder]` with your own.
-That's it.
+Replace `[Project Name]`, `[Year]`, and `[Copyright Holder]` with your own.

-If HSL gains traction and a foundation or standards body wants to steward it, we're open to that conversation.

 ## Status

-HSL v1.0 is a working draft.
-It has not yet been reviewed by a lawyer.
-Use it, improve it, and if you're a lawyer who believes in what this is trying to do — get in touch.
+HSL v0.2 is a working draft.
+It has been structured for international use (with specific protections for European and US jurisdictions) but has not yet been reviewed by a lawyer.